Creating incentives for the preservation of ecosystem services

 As rates of deforestation increase globally, FSC is developing tools to promote ecosystem services payments.
 These are an alternative incentive model to the short-term economic benefits of forest degradation for those not yet FSC certified, and an added economic support for FSC certificate holders already managing their forests responsibly.

-1. Measurement: The first tool is a common methodology that FSC certificate holders can use to demonstrate the impact of their forest management activities on ecosystem services.
+- Impact verification: The new FSC ecosystem services procedure provides a global approach that FSC certificate holders can use to demonstrate the impact of their forest management activities on ecosystem services.

-2. Claims: FSC ecosystem services claims will provide governments, investors, buyers, and businesses with assurance that the impacts they are paying for do preserve ecosystem services.
+- Ecosystem Services Claims: Verified impacts give rise to FSC ecosystem services claims, which will provide governments, investors, buyers, and businesses with assurance that the impacts they are paying for do preserve ecosystem services.

 In collaboration with the United Nations Environment Programme, FSC launched the five-year Forest Certification for Ecosystem Services (ForCES) project in 2011 as an incentive for the preservation of valuable ecosystem services in responsibly managed forests.
 The aim of the project is to adapt FSC standards to emerging ecosystem services markets and target ecosystem services with present or future market potential.
 The ForCES project was implemented and tested in several pilot sites, specifically in the following countries: Chile, Indonesia, Nepal and Vietnam.
 The ForCES project finalized in 2017.
 You can read the final report here, and the executive summary of the final report here.

-For more information on helping us develop and promote FSC ecosystem services tools, or to support or invest in ecosystem services on FSC-certified forests, please contact Chris Henschel, FSC International, Programme Manager (Ecosystem Services), firstname.lastname@example.org
+For more information on helping promote FSC ecosystem services tools, or to support or invest in ecosystem services on FSC-certified forests, please contact the FSC Ecosystem Services team at email@example.com.

 - FSC Ecosystem Services Strategy